Cutlery and Handtool Manufacturers

 Recent Developments

-- The producer price index for cutlery and handtool manufacturers, which measures prices before reaching consumers, rose 2.8% in July compared to a year ago after rising 4.7% in the previous July-versus-July annual comparison, according to the latest US Bureau of Labor Statistics data.
-July saw a new high for industry producer prices, which have been climbing steadily since about mid-2021.
-Meanwhile, employment by the industry dipped 1.5% year over year in July, and average wages at fabricated metal manufacturers rose 6.5% YoY in August to $26.59 per hour, a new high for the industry, BLS data show.
-After-tax profits for fabricated metal products companies jumped 29.5% in the first quarter YoY and a hefty 158% versus Q4 2023, according to the latest data from the Census Bureau.
+- The producer price index for cutlery and handtool manufacturers, which measures prices before reaching consumers, rose 2.7% in September compared to a year ago after rising 4.2% in the previous September-versus-September annual comparison, according to the latest US Bureau of Labor Statistics data.
+Employment by the industry was relatively flat in September year over year, while average wages at fabricated metal manufacturers rose 5% YoY in October to a new high of $26.55 per hour, BLS data show.
+After-tax profits for fabricated metal products companies declined 26.7% in the second quarter YoY and sank 33.2% versus Q1 amid falling sales, according to the latest data from the Census Bureau.

 - Builder confidence inched higher in September amid declining mortgage rates, Builder Online reports.
 According to the National Association of Home Builders (NAHB)/Wells Fargo Housing Market Index, builder confidence for newly-built single-family homes was 41 in September, up two points from a reading of 39 in August.
 The increase reversed four consecutive monthly declines.
 Still, the high cost of construction relative to household budgets is dampening builder sentiment for current housing market conditions.
 Also, home builders are expected to face competition from rising existing home inventory in many markets as the mortgage rate lock-in effect softens as mortgage rates fall.
 The NAHB’s chief economist is looking to the Federal Reserve Board to cut interest rates this month, lowering the cost of construction.
 The 30-year fixed rate fell to a 19-month low in September in anticipation of the Fed’s easing, according to Bankrate’s latest lender survey.